pivpn/docs/README.md

 * Push code to your fork `git push origin master`
 * Make Pull Request

-### Commit message style

-when commiting changes, use [Angular commit message format](https://github.com/angular/angular/blob/main/CONTRIBUTING.md#-commit-message-format).

 ### Deployment

 Once changes are merged to master branch, CI Pipeline will run and take care of everything.
-It may take up to 24h until changes are visible on live documentation website.